Exercise and Fertility: Finding A Happy Balance

 What Should I Do?

 Exercise and nutrition work together in maximizing the body’s ability to conceive.
 It’s unrealistic to expect changes in fertility without proper nutrition.
 So make sure your exercise routine and nutrition plan are working together to increase your chances of conception.
 For more information on our Fertility Diet, check out our post here.
-If you would like to learn more about exercise and fertility optimization, we at Awaken Life are here and happy to help!
+If you would like to learn more about exercise and fertility optimization, I am here and happy to help!

 - Hajizadeh Maleki, B. and Tartibian, B. (2017).
 Combined aerobic and resistance exercise training for improving reproductive function in infertile men: a randomized controlled trial.
 Applied Physiology, Nutrition, and Metabolism.